tidev/titanium-docs/docs/api/titanium/ui.md

 On Android, if you want to create a semi-transparent window, set the `opacity` property **before** opening the window.

-On iOS, you can set a global tinting using [tintColor](Titanium.UI.tintColor).
+On iOS, you can set a global tinting using <Titanium.UI.tintColor>.
 All child views will inherit the tint color by default and are able to override the color using `tintColor` on their own views.
 The default `tintColor` on iOS is the blue (system-color).